-Jordan Brand and Michael Jordan donate $100M to racial equality
+Jordan Brand And Michael Jordan Donate $100M To Racial Equality

-Michael Jordan and Jordan Brand will be donating $100million to organisations that support racial equality, they announced in a joint press release on Friday.
+Michael Jordan and Jordan Brand will be donating $100million to organizations that support racial equality, they announced in a joint press release on Friday.

 NBA great Jordan and his Nike-affiliated company began the release, "The Jordan Brand is us, the Black Community."

-The donations will be made over the next 10 years, going to organisations "dedicated to ensuring racial equality, social justice and greater access to education."
+The donations will be made over the next 10 years, going to organizations "dedicated to ensuring racial equality, social justice, and greater access to education."

 The announced donations are the latest and largest corporate response to date in the aftermath of the death of George Floyd.